Web-Interactive-Systems/intro-to-modern-toolchain-or-tooling-Louen12/README.md

 > Explore the “dist” folder.
 Explain what is this folder.

-The dist folder is typically the output directory where the bundled and optimized files are placed after you build your project.
+The dist folder is the output directory where the bundled and optimized files are placed after you build the project.

 > Explain the different files generated in dist folder.
 What are these files?
 Why they are named the way they are?